An easy and spicy and delicious Masoor Dal made with spices and toasted garlic for an easy and nutritious weeknight dinner.

-Masoor Dal with Toasted Spices, which I’m sharing today, is one of my favorite dishes.
+Masoor Dal with Toasted Spices, which I’m sharing today, is one of my favorite dishes to make on a hurried weeknight.

-For a number of reasons: the lentils taste great and cook easily, making them perfect for busy evenings when you have little time to throw together a meal that’s both nourishing and delicious.
+There are a number of reasons: masoor lentils, the red lentils you get when you split whole brown lentils, are among the most delicious of all dals used in Indian cooking with a flavor and texture that stand apart.
+Masoor lentils also cook easily, making them perfect for busy evenings when you have little time to throw together a meal that’s both nourishing and delicious.

-What’s more, like all beans and lentils, they are packed with healthy protein and fiber.
-They also don’t need to be pre-soaked, although I do soak them for a couple of hours when I have the time: it just reduces the cooking time further.
+What’s more, like all beans and lentils, masoor dal is packed with healthy protein and fiber.
+The lentils also don’t need to be pre-soaked, although I do soak them for a couple of hours when I have the time: it just reduces the cooking time further.

-I also toast the garlic before grinding it with the rest of the spices which adds to the depth of flavor.
+One of the things that makes this masoor dal dish really special is the toasty garlic.
+I let it brown a little before blending it with the rest of the spices which adds to the depth of flavor.

 The Masoor Dal tastes great with brown rice or chapati, but you can also just eat it by itself, like a soup.
 One thing is certain: you will be back for seconds.